Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Abstract

 \section{Abstract}

-Left-right axis specification is a vital part of embryonic development that establishes the left and the right sides of an embryo.
-Asymmetric organ morphogenesis follows asymmetric signaling cascades, which in turn follow asymmetric events on the cellular scale.
-In a recent study, Badih et al.\ reported cell-scale movement asymmetries in spontaneously rotating pairs of endothelial cells confined to a circular fibronectin-coated island.
-Importantly, the authors demonstrate that cytoskeletal contractility modulates the chirality bias.
-The relative simplicity of the experimental setup make it a perfect testing ground for the physical forces that could endow this system with rotational movement and biases, but these forces have yet to be stated.
+Left-right axis specification establishes embryonic laterality through asymmetric signaling cascades originating at the cellular scale.
+We previously reported the presence of a directionality bias in confined pairs of endothelial (and fibroblast) cells exhibiting persistent circular motion, with cytoskeletal contractility modulating the direction.
+The relative simplicity of the experimental setup makes it a perfect testing ground for the physical forces that could endow this system with a tunable directional migration bias.
 We model self-propelling biological cells migrating in response to confinement, polarity, and pairwise repulsive forces.
-For the first time, we are able to reproduce not only the coherent angular movement of a confined pair of cells biased in a direction but also a contractility-modulated chirality bias.
-To arrive at these modeling results, two key assumptions are needed: an intrinsic orientation bias (previously observed in other cellular systems), and a difference between the cells in their velocity alignment response, which endows the system with a difference in the timescales of dynamics.
-Tuning the timescale (or strength) of polarity response relative to the remaining forces (confinement and cell-cell interaction), can amplify or reverse the CW bias.
+Our framework reproduces three key experimental observations: spontaneous coherent circular movement of confined cell pairs, emergence of directional bias when cells have asymmetric properties, and contractility-modulated switching of the rotation direction.
+Two key assumptions are required: an internal torque arising from cytoskeletal organization (previously observed in other cellular systems), and an asymmetric polarity response between cells, which introduces a difference in how quickly each cell reorients its migration direction.
+New experiments on daughter cell pairs support this asymmetry requirement in cellular properties.
+Tuning the polarity response timescale (or strength) relative to centering forces from confinement and cell-cell adhesion can amplify or reverse the directional migration bias.

 ]